 else if you don’t see any warnings on your audio drivers then your drivers are perfectly fine.

-other than this, you can also use third-party software to update your drivers.
+other than this, you can also use third-party software to install and update your drivers.

 How to Disable Sound effects in windows 10?